The most popular driving destination in Maui is Hana. There are many questions we’re regularly asked about the Road to Hana that we’ll answer below.

 Most all rental car companies on Maui will allow you to drive to Hana.
 Driving the backside of Haleakala, past Oheo Gulch is not recommended for the faint of heart.

-The ROAD TO HANA is open: The best parts of driving to Hana are between Paia and Seven Sacred Pools.
+Access to the ROAD TO HANA is Limited (learn more): The best parts of driving to Hana are between Paia and Seven Sacred Pools.

 Check the rates for Road to Hana car rentals on Maui.